We had Dallas Mavericks season tickets for nearly 20 years. Most of that time they were pitiful wannabes…so bad they were known as the “Mav-wrecks.”

 Lesson: Put your wellness business in position to benefit from “right time, right place” opportunities.
 Be open to new ideas, unexpected directions.
 If a competitor suddenly stumbles, be ready to seize the moment.
 If a potential business partner reaches out, say “Maybe, tell me more” instead of “No, that’s not what we’re about.”

 LeBron James has buckets of athletic talent.
-But he melted down at crunch time.
+But that year, he melted down at crunch time.

 Potential turns into results when you stay the course.